timsinashok/oh-my-latex/README.md

 ## 🔧 Features

 - **Text to LaTeX Conversion**: Convert plain text to LaTeX format
-- **Real-time Preview**: See the LaTeX code as you type
+- **Append to existing latex**: Converted latex can be appended to pre-existing latex code
+- **Cursor Position Support**: Insert LaTeX at cursor position in editor
 - **Copy to Clipboard**: Easily copy the generated LaTeX code
 - **Error Handling**: Clear error messages for failed conversions
 - **Loading States**: Visual feedback during conversion process
-- **Responsive Design**: Works on both desktop and mobile devices
-- **Cursor Position Support**: Insert LaTeX at cursor position in editor

 ## 📝 Usage

 1. Enter your text in the left panel
-2. Click "Convert & Insert" to convert the text to LaTeX
+2. Click "Convert & Insert" to convert the text to LaTeX and inser at cursor position in the latex tab
 3. The converted LaTeX code appears in the right panel
 4. Use the copy button to copy the LaTeX code to clipboard
-5. Clear inputs using the clear button when needed

 ## 🔍 Error Handling

 The app handles various error scenarios:
 - API connection failures
-- Invalid input text
 - Conversion errors
-- Clipboard operation failures

 Error messages are displayed in a dismissible alert at the top of the page.